 Introduction to more technique such as footwork, leg action, and style will create a more polished appearance on the dance floor.
 You will be moving less mechanically.

 Most people can accomplish the Full Bronze level in this time period.
 A Bronze dancer is an outstanding social dancer, able to dance with excellent dancers.
 He or she is also very good with those not as experienced.
-Regardless of level, the dancers will have fun!
+At the Bronze level, dancing is fun!

 If you enjoyed this post please LIKE and SHARE below so that others can enjoy it, too.
 Thanks!